Chlorophyll is AMAZING. FACT!

 “Chlorophyll”, I answer.

-The Benefits and Wonders of Liquid Chlorophyll – why I love it!
+The Benefits of Liquid Chlorophyll – why I love it!

 Chlorophyll is one of my favourite nutrients.
 It has SO MANY health benefits it makes it a true wonder-food.
 However, the most marvellous and amazing benefit it gives comes from the fact that its molecular structure is almost identical to hemoglobin except for the center atom.
 In hemoglobin this is iron, whereas in chlorophyll it is magnesium.